Bank of Japan expands easing measures, cuts growth forecast - RFI

 Tokyo (AFP)

-The Bank of Japan on Monday ramped up its emergency monetary easing, lifting the cap on its buying of government bonds and increasing purchases of other assets, while cutting its growth forecasts.
+The Bank of Japan on Monday ramped up its emergency monetary easing and cut growth forecasts for the world's third largest economy, as the coronavirus pandemic ravages the globe.

-After a meeting shortened from two days to one, the central bank said it would shift to unlimited government bond buying and more than double its capacity to purchase corporate bonds and commercial papers -- a move to support Japan Inc's financing as the country grapples with the spread of coronavirus.
+After a meeting shortened from two days to one, the central bank said it would shift to unlimited government bond buying and more than double its capacity to purchase corporate bonds and commercial papers -- a move to support Japan Inc's financing as the country grapples with fallout from the virus.

+The announcement comes as central banks around the world revert to extraordinary measures -- in hand with trillions of dollars of government stimulus -- to support their economies, which have been ravaged by long-running lockdowns aimed at preventing the spread of the disease.

+Analysts said the announcement was appropriate but were gloomy on the prospects of success.

 The move is "largely symbolic, but it's better than doing nothing", Taro Saito, senior economist at NLI Research Institute, told AFP ahead of the decision.